 Be sure to talk with your doctor about your health history before you take Mavenclad.
 This drug may not be the right treatment if you have certain medical conditions or other factors that affect your health.
 The conditions and factors to consider include:

-Infections.
-If you have any infections* that are active (currently causing symptoms) or inactive (not causing symptoms), be sure to tell your doctor before you start taking Mavenclad.
-This medication may weaken your immune system, which may make it harder for you to fight infections.
-Your doctor will likely recommend treating your infection before you start taking Mavenclad.
-If you have certain types of long-term infections, your doctor typically will not prescribe Mavenclad.
-These include hepatitis and tuberculosis.
+Infections: If you have any infections* that are active (currently causing symptoms) or inactive (not causing symptoms), be sure to tell your doctor before you start taking Mavenclad.
+This medication may reduce your immune system activity, which may make it harder for you to fight infections.

-HIV.
-Mavenclad is not prescribed for use in people with HIV.
+HIV: Mavenclad is not prescribed for use in people with HIV.
 The drug can make HIV worse.
 If you have HIV, your doctor will recommend a medication other than Mavenclad for your condition.

-Allergic reaction.
-If you’ve had an allergic reaction* to Mavenclad or any of its ingredients, your doctor will likely not prescribe Mavenclad.
+Allergic reaction: If you’ve had an allergic reaction* to Mavenclad or any of its ingredients, your doctor will likely not prescribe Mavenclad.
 Ask your doctor about other medications that may be better options for you.

-Graft-versus-host disease after blood transfusions.
-If you’re prescribed Mavenclad, be sure to tell your doctor before getting any blood transfusions.
+Graft-versus-host disease after blood transfusions: If you’re prescribed Mavenclad, be sure to tell your doctor before getting any blood transfusions.
 Mavenclad may increase your risk of developing graft-versus-host disease.
 If you need any blood transfusions during your Mavenclad treatment, tell your doctor you’re taking this medication.
 They can recommend a special type of transfusion to reduce your risk of graft-versus-host disease.

-Liver conditions.
-Mavenclad may cause liver problems.
+Liver conditions: Mavenclad may cause liver problems.
 If you already have liver problems, taking Mavenclad may make your condition worse.
 Your doctor may recommend blood tests throughout your treatment with Mavenclad to monitor your liver function.
 Depending on the test results, your doctor will determine whether you should continue Mavenclad treatment.

 * For more information, see “Side effect specifics” above.

-Alcohol use with Mavenclad
+Alcohol and Mavenclad

 If you’d like to drink alcohol during your treatment with Mavenclad, talk with your doctor about how much, if any, is safe for you.